Saartje87/pbjs-0.6/docs/PB-$.md

 ### on

-Add event(s) to element.
-Can assign callback to multiple event types.
+Add event(s) to every element in the set.
+Multiple event types can be given seperated by a whitespace.

 > mouseenter / mouseleave support
 > normalized event for older browsers (tested on ie 7/8)